 In the early and mid-twentieth century, the college received accreditation to award the associate degree and was designated a U.S. Military School.
-In 1950 as a U.S. Military Junior College, GMC became a part of the Army ROTC Early Commissioning Program (ECP).
+In 1950, as a U.S. Military Junior College, GMC became a part of the Army ROTC Early Commissioning Program (ECP).
 Today, GMC is one of only four colleges where a student, by completing the junior college degree, participating in the Corps of Cadets, and satisfying all necessary training requirements, can become a commissioned officer in the United States Army National Guard or Reserves in just two years.
-Cadets that satisfactorily complete the ECP program also have the ability to request to compete for an active duty commission from the United States Army.
+Cadets who satisfactorily complete the ECP program also have the ability to request to compete for an active-duty commission from the United States Army.

-The Corps of Cadets is organized and administered in a manner common to military organizations.
-The cadet regiment is composed of cadet battalions that, in turn, are composed of cadet companies.
-Each company is organized into cadet platoons and cadet squads.
-A cadet chain of command is superimposed over this organization and given the responsibility to assure that good order and discipline prevail within the Corps of Cadets.
+The Junior College Corps of Cadets is organized and administered in a manner common to military organizations.
+The Cadet regiment is composed of two Cadet battalions that, in turn, are composed of two Cadet companies.
+Each company is organized into two Cadet platoons and four Cadet squads.
+A Cadet chain of command is superimposed over this organization and given the responsibility to assure that good order and discipline prevail within the Corps of Cadets.

-The Commandant of Cadets is the senior GMC official placed in charge of all junior college cadets.
+The Commandant of Cadets is the senior GMC official placed in charge of all Junior College Cadets.
 The President of Georgia Military College makes the Commandant of Cadets responsible for maintaining good order and discipline within the Corps of Cadets.
-The Commandant is also responsible for establishing cadet rules, regulations, policies, and procedures; for maintaining cadet disciplinary records; and for guaranteeing the quality of cadet training.
+The Commandant is also responsible for establishing Cadet rules, regulations, policies, and procedures; for maintaining Cadet disciplinary records; and for guaranteeing the quality of Cadet training.

 Cadet leaders are appointed annually by the Commandant of Cadets.
-Leadership in the corps implies total responsibility for members of the corps.
+Leadership in the Corps implies total responsibility for members of the Corps.